States rethink data centers as ‘electricity hogs’ strain the grid

 “I think we already know that data centers take up a lot of power and present a lot of challenges to our grid.”

-The post States rethink data centers as ‘electricity hogs’ strain the grid appeared first on Oklahoma Voice.
+The post States rethink data centers as ‘electricity hogs’ strain the grid appeared first on North Dakota Monitor.